quantiota/AI-Agent-Host/claude-code/README.md

 ## Security Guidelines

-For maximum isolation and reliability, it is recommended to run the AI Agent Host on **dedicated hardware** rather than sharing resources with other workloads.

-### Recommended Hardware

-For secure deployments, run the AI Agent Host on a **standalone development box** that is not shared with other production workloads.
+**Run the AI Agent Host on dedicated, isolated hardware only.**

+Since AI agents have full system access, use a standalone development box that is not shared with other workloads or production systems.

-Two suggested configurations:
+### Recommended Hardware Configurations

 **Dedicated DevBox**
 - **Microserver**: Refurbished HP Microserver Gen8 with quad-core Intel processor and 3 Ethernet ports